gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/stretchingpolymer.rst

 ..  container:: justify

-    You should see the PEG molecule moving due to thermal agitation.
+    The PEG molecule can be seen moving due to thermal agitation.
+See the corresponding |video_peg_youtube|.

-.. include:: ../contact/supportme.rst
+.. |video_peg_youtube| raw:: html

+   <a href="https://www.youtube.com/watch?v=8ldIHP175TI&t=9s" target="_blank">video</a>

 Angle distribution
 ------------------

 ..  container:: justify

-    Let us use the power of GROMACS to extract the angular distribution between triplets of atoms during the run.
+    Let us use the tools of GROMACS to extract the angular distribution between triplets of atoms during the run.
 First, let us create an index file from the *peg.gro* file:

 ..  code-block:: bash